Sunday, January 29, 2023

 The message of the world by comparison has been reduced to its lowest denominator.
 Electronics and digital media have made no change in the content, just the same message, no matter the hardware, software or resolution, and as a result we keep asking the same question "Is this all there is?"

 It should be enough to note that the gift of writing was given to man by God for the express purpose of recording His communications with men.
 And the Book of Mormon is full of such words, recorded and translated for the world to see, hear, discover and treasure.
 Definitely not like any other book you have ever read.
-As I said if this was the work of a man, it would be without question the greatest work in American history.
+As I said if this was the work of a man, it would be without question the greatest work in American history, and much more difficult than the real book.
 But it is not and Joseph never claimed that he wrote it.
 How would an uneducated man like Joseph Smith write of two migrations from two totally different cultures to the American continent, one in 2200 BC and another in 600BC, and be historically and culturally accurate?

 And yet, the most vocal critics have never read the book!
 They criticize and mock its origins.
 They ridicule Joseph Smith but couldn't tell you a-b-c about the contents of the Book of Mormon.
 So don't dismiss this just because you may not believe it, or more likely because you may not want to believe it, or you have heard from others who do not believe it.
 Belief is irrelevant.
 The question is not whether we believe or do not believe, but whether it is true or not.
 To believe something isn’t the same thing as knowing it.
 We may believe whatever we want, whether it is true or false.
 But we can’t know something is true unless it is true.
 Because each of us has the God-given ability to determine truth from error, we have a personal responsibility to do so.
 This is not something to leave to chance.
 There is too much riding on it and too little time to waste.
 This is about seeing and hearing, and you can only see and hear if you have walked the walk.
 And what do you lose by searching for the treasures of heaven?
 Nothing.
 But what do you lose by not searching for them?
 Everything!